lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 #### Life Cycle Interfaces

-The interface to the life cycle controller can be split into three functional sub-interfaces (state output, state transitions, token hashing), and these are explained in more detail below.
+The interface to the life cycle controller can be split into three functional sub-interfaces (state output, state transitions), and these are explained in more detail below.
 Note that the OTP and life cycle controllers are supposed to be in the same clock domain, hence no additional signal synchronization is required.
 See also [life cycle controller documentation]({{< relref "hw/ip/lc_ctrl/doc" >}}) for more details.